miguelammatos/Kollaps/README.md

 It also gives you a join command like this: `sudo kubeadm join <IP>:<PORT> --token <TOKEN> --discovery-token-ca-cert-hash sha256:<HASH>`.
 Use this on the worker nodes to join the cluster.

-Next (on the master again), install the Weavenet CNI plugin with a custom IP range:
+Next (only on the master again), install the Weavenet CNI plugin with a custom IP range:

 ```
 $kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')&env.IPALLOC_RANGE=10.2.0.0/24"
 ```
+Note that we also successfully tested the Calico CNI plugin.

 If you want to run pods on the master node, un-taint it: